reidfalconer/14D004_scraping_project/README.md

 - **jobsinbarcelona**: Scrapy jobsinbarcelona project stored here
 - **datacamp_instructors**: Scrapy datacamp instructors project stored here

-Each of which are a directory with the following contents (datacamp used for example):
+Each of which is a directory with the following contents (datacamp used for example):
 ```
 datacamp/
     scrapy.cfg            # deploy configuration file